openstack-archive/dragonflow/doc/source/readme.rst

-Installation guide for Dragonflow
+Installation guide for Dragonflow,
 Keep in mind that Dragonflow is still in beta.

 Prerequisites
 -------------

-1) Open vSwitch 2.5.0
+Require Open vSwitch 2.5.0

 Quick Installation
 ------------------